dotnet/BenchmarkDotNet/README.md

 **Question** Benchmarks takes a lot of time, how I can speedup it?

-**Answer** In general case, you need a lot of time for achiving good accuracy.
+**Answer** In general case, you need a lot of time for achieving good accuracy.
 If you are sure that you don't have any tricky performance effects and you don't need such level of accuracy, you can create a special Job.
 An example:

 ```cs
 public class FastAndDirtyConfig : ManualConfig